Rafael1s/Deep-Reinforcement-Learning-Algorithms/Pong-Policy-Gradient-PPO/README.md

 ### Parallel Environmnets

-The training is performed by 8 parallel agents.
-The agents run in independent environments and learn the same Neural Network.
+The training is performed by **8 parallel agents**.
+The agents run in
+8 independent environments and learn the same Neural Network.

      envs = parallelEnv('PongDeterministic-v4', n=8)